treeverse/lakeFS/docs/howto/garbage-collection.md

 3. Use [rclone](https://rclone.org/) for backup and restore

-Running uncommitted GC performed by the following steps:
+To run uncommitted GC perform the following steps:

 1. Mark the files to deleted - summary and report will be generated under '<repository storage namespace>/_lakefs/retention/gc/uncommitted/<mark id>/'.
    The mark id sortable time based ID, each run output into a new one.